-Incast is a naturally occurring phenomenon in highly parallelized cloud applications and has been shown to be responsible for the majority of packet loss in the data center [10].
+Incast is a naturally occurring phenomenon in highly parallelized cloud applications and has been shown to be responsible for the majority of packet loss in the data center [11].
 Iterative divide and conquer strategies with periodic synchronization require a significant amount of many-to-one communication.
 Incast congestion occurs at the ToR switch where the node that multiple parties are synchronizing with is connected.
 Multiple inputs are simultaneously directed to a single output, creating an oversubscription scenario.
 This type of congestion is an attribute of the application design more than an issue with the network.
 However, the network can assist by eliminating packet loss both locally within the switch and across the fabric.
+High-performance multiprocessor systems had addressed the problem of incast congestion using worm-hole switching, synchronization and packet aggregation along the path [12].
 Current data center network equipment simply reacts to incast using a combination of ECN, PFC and smart buffer management in an attempt to minimize packet loss.